-In contrast, in our design we visually balanced the boxes and button:
+In contrast, in our new version the user-interface team visually balanced the boxes and button:

 In some user interfaces, sometimes one element needs to be dominant.
 In an online store, the Buy button may be larger.
 In your email Inbox, new email may have more weight by using bold text or colour.
 In the first example, above, the button draws attention to itself because it is placed outside the visually balanced boxes.
 In the example, below, the large and bold text, “Event details,” signals that the other elements are lower in the organizational hierarchy.
 This provides cues that help people understand and complete the task faster.

 Movement can reinforce the meaning by signalling relationships and hierarchy between different elements.
-In his lecture, Lyon named various types of motion: zooming, sliding, scrolling, and panning.
-In our design, we used motion to “slide in” additional boxes in the middle of the set.
-This technique is called progressive disclosure, and this illustration shows how, in our design, two new boxes slide out below a larger box:
+Imagine zooming, sliding, scrolling, and panning.
+In the new interface, the user-interface team used motion to “slide in” additional boxes in the middle of the set.
+This technique is called progressive disclosure, and this illustration shows where, in our new interface, two new boxes slide out below a larger box:

 After sliding out, the user can enter additional details.
 Most users of this software want to accept the company’s default start time for events:

-During the design stage, we realized that motion alone wasn’t clear enough to signal that the additional elements were part of a group, which leads to the next point.
+During the design stage, I hypothesised that motion alone wasn’t clear enough to signal that the additional elements were part of a group, which leads to the next point.

-Unity is Lyon’s word for visually showing which elements belong together.
-To provide visual grouping, we could have uses spacing, colour, shape, and weight, placement, and more.
-For example, in this illustration, you’ll see two groups of circles, two groups of triangles, and two groups of squares.
+Unity is about visually showing which elements belong together.
+To provide visual grouping, our team could have used spacing, colour, shape, and weight, placement, and more.
+For example, in this illustration, you’ll see six groups: two groups of circles, two groups of triangles, and two groups of squares.

-Lyon also identified enclosure—providing a visual fence—as a way to group objects.
-In our design, we used colour and enclosure to visually identify the group:
+Enclosure—providing a visual fence—is another way to group objects.
+In our new interface, the user-interface team used colour as an enclosure to visually identify the group:

-By assessing our work, I confirmed that we successfully applied all five visual-design principles that Lyon listed in his lecture.
-Below is the as-designed portion of the software on which the above low-fidelity or “sketched” illustrations are based.
+After the revisions mentioned, I was able to confirm that we successfully applied all five visual-design principles to the newer version of the app.
+Below is the as-released portion of the software on which the above low-fidelity, sketched illustrations are based.